-Visitors may be unable to stay at the patient's bed side overnight and may be requested to stay in the unit lounge.
-Nursing staff will alert the family member if the patient requires any assistance overnight if that is what the patient and visitors request.
+Depending on the room, visitors may be unable to stay at the patient's/resident's bedside overnight and may be requested to stay in the unit lounge.
+Nursing staff will alert the family member if the patient/resident requires assistance overnight if that is what the patient/resident and visitors request.
 Any request to stay at night may need to be coordinated as there may be more than one request for a particular evening.